National Voter Registration Act of 1993: Other provisions

 Section 8 of the act sets out requirements for how states maintain voter registration lists for federal elections.
 The act deems as timely those valid voter registration applications by eligible applicants submitted to designated state and local officials, or postmarked if submitted by mail, at least 30 days before a federal election.
 The act also requires the notification of all applicants of whether their voter registration applications were accepted or rejected.

 The act requires states to keep voter registration lists accurate and current, such as identifying persons who have become ineligible due to having died or moved outside the jurisdiction.
 At the same time, the act requires list maintenance programs to incorporate specific safeguards, e.g., they must be uniform, non-discriminatory, in compliance with the Voting Rights Act, and not be undertaken within 90 days of a federal election.

 The removal of voters for non-voting or for having moved can only be done after meeting the requirements set out in the act.
 Voters can be removed from registration lists when they have been convicted of a disqualifying crime or adjudged mentally incapacitated, where such removals are allowed by state law.
-The NVRA also provides additional safeguards under which registered voters would be able to vote notwithstanding a change in address in certain circumstances, such as when a voter has move within a district or a precinct will retain the right to vote even if they have not re-registered at their new address.
+The NVRA also provides additional safeguards under which registered voters would be able to vote notwithstanding a change in address in certain circumstances, such as when a voter has moved within a district or a precinct will retain the right to vote even if they have not re-registered at their new address.